TZstatsADS/Fall2016-proj4-jingmu2014/doc/Report.md

 Since we are predicting the existence of the words in a particular song, not its frequency, it is acceptable to transfer the lyrics dataset to binary responses (0 = The word is not in this song and 1 = The word is in this song).
 Hence I discard the information of numeber of appearance of a word in a particular song.
 The response matrix of lyrics is now of dimension 2350 \* 5001 (the first column is song ID) with 0 and 1 entries.

 ##4.
 Model Fitting
 The project now becomes a classification problem which we need to fit 5000 models, one for each word.
+The training time takes about 3hours.
 I used Extreme Gradient Boosting (xgboost) in this project, the reasons are as below:
 1. Xgboost produces the probability which means we are able to rank them for the final result.
 2. Xgboost tends not to overfittng.
 3. Xgboost can handle NA data in the features.
 4. Xgboost is computational fast.

 ##5.
 Prediction